 Assets

-A long-term care applicant's assets must fall below specific thresholds to qualify for Medicaid.
-As of 2025, the limits are $2,000 for single applicants, $3,000 for couples applying together, and up to $157,920 for the non-applicant spouse in cases where only one spouse is applying.
+To be eligible for Medicaid nursing homes in Texas, a long-term care applicant's assets must fall below specific thresholds to qualify for Medicaid.
+As of 2025, the asset limits in Texas are $2,000 for single applicants, $3,000 for couples applying together, and up to $157,920 for the non-applicant spouse in cases where only one spouse is applying.

 Medical